mthembeni-prog/CMPG323-Overview---32766858/README.md

 this is the method used as a branching strategy for the projects:
 One repository has multiple branches and projects can be individually edited.

+Gitignore is used to to tell git to ignore items that we do not want to publish into our repository, this can be created in the form of a template, this is used with each of our projects.
+These can be credential files for the databases that are not meant to be seen by the public in the repository because it is not secure.

+When is comes to the storage of credentials and sensitive information, gitignore plays a massive role in blocking certain items that we do not what to store in the repository you can use git-credential-store to store your passwords unencrypted on the disk, protected only by the permissions of the file system.
+You can check the credentials stored in the file ~/. git-credentials